November 11, 2025

 Retention rate, in this case, 30 days

-Two key points to take note of:
+Two key points to note:

 Key terms you need to know